 Interned at University of Illinois Extension, Unit 18, 4-H and Youth Programming Coordinator

 Sara describes her time at the University of Illinois as full of opportunities to practice what she was learning in the classroom.
 Whether it was outside organizational work or as a teaching assistant during grad school, she was able to polish those skills in communication, teamwork, and time management, which she still uses in her job today.
 She says being able to prioritize her time in and out of the office is crucial.
-Between meeting with coworkers and presenting to youth programs, practicing the skills she learned in Agricultural Education is common practice.
+Between meeting with coworkers and presenting various youth programs, practicing the skills she learned in Agricultural Education is common practice.

 The University of Illinois is set apart by its traditions shared with current students and thousands of alumni.
-She says, "This university is full of history and ground-breaking research and events, and it's great to be able to walk and see all that history playing out in today's world.
+She says, "This university is full of history and ground-breaking research and events, and it's great to be able to walk around campus and see all that history playing out in today's world.
 I loved getting to walk past the Morrow Plots on my way to class every day.
 Who says they got to do that?"